withastro/astro/packages/integrations/node/README.md

 node ./dist/server/entry.mjs
 ```

-For standalone mode the server handles file servering in addition to the page and API routes.
+For standalone mode the server handles file serving in addition to the page and API routes.

 #### Custom host and port